jsmvaldivia/moneytrak/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.10 or higher
-- Required Python packages (listed in `requirements.txt`)

 ### Installation